 Ideally, you wouldn’t have to find them: you would make sure they find you when they need you.
 A marketing strategy for a legal website should include tools specially tailored to attract your potential clients.

 Either way, the answer to this question should be a list of marketing channels to focus on.
-While traditional marketing for lawyers still works to a limited extent, we recommend investing most of your budget and efforts in online marketing (according to Clio’s 2018 Legal Trends report, a combined 78% of consumers look for lawyers online).
-It is more effective and makes it easy for you to see the specific results from your investment.
+While traditional marketing for lawyers still works to a limited extent, we recommend investing most of your law firm budget and efforts in online marketing (according to Clio’s 2018 Legal Trends report, a combined 78% of consumers look for lawyers online).
+It is more effective and makes it easy for you to see the specific results of your investment.

 When you know what information they need, you can make sure to provide it on a high-performance website and through your content marketing strategy.
 As long as you answer your prospects’ questions and calm their fears, you’ll be able to turn more of them into clients.

 Budgeting for marketing can be difficult for law firms, as there is no clear guidance most of the time.
 Here is what’s important for you to know before you decide on a marketing budget:

 A Poorly Performing Law Firm Marketing Plan Will Be More Costly in the Long Run